misterjoshua/ecs-deployment-wait/README.md

 [![Build Status](https://travis-ci.org/misterjoshua/ecs-deployment-wait.svg?branch=master)](https://travis-ci.org/misterjoshua/ecs-deployment-wait)

-# ECS Deployment Waiter Bash Script
+# ECS Deployment Waiter Script

-This bash script waits for an Amazon ECS service deployment to complete.
-You can use this to cause a CD pipeline to wait until deployment finishes before ending a pipeline step.
+This script waits for an Amazon ECS service to [become stable](https://docs.aws.amazon.com/cli/latest/reference/ecs/wait/services-stable.html) after a deployment, such as in a CD pipeline deployment step.
+The functionality of this script is similar to `aws ecs wait services-stable`, except that it provides a configurable polling interval, configurable timeout, and verbose output.

-This script uses the `aws` command and `jq` to poll ECS services for the deployment to complete.
-This script considers a deployment done when there are primary tasks runnung (the new tasks) and no active tasks (the old tasks).
+Like `aws ecs wait services-stable`, this script considers a service stable when there is one service deployment and that deployment's running count of tasks equals its desired count.
 The script exits with an error code when a timeout occurs.

+> Note: This script uses the `aws` and `jq` commands, expecting them in the path.

 ## Example usage